NasimBahadur/e-shop/README.md

 • User: Has privilege on the system's functions as assigned by the administrator

 **Database :**
 Run the ‘database.php’.file.
-Or ‘project411.sql’ file.
+Or ‘eshop.sql’ file.

 # Testing
 Successfully connected with database and server which serves the pages.